Indy801/Galaxy-Boutique/README.md

 rails db:migrate
 ```

-## Seed the data base with sample data
+## Seed the database with sample data
 Use the following command the seed the database with sample data.
 ```
 rails db:seed